How it works

 — Can I use different inks, or PANTONE colors, in addition to those named in Photoshop after the conversion?

 Of course, you can use different variations of colors and inks.
 The PANTONE color named in Photoshop is a basic color that was used to generate the Color Library file.
 For more information, please read the Changing color names section in Converting an image.

 — Can I print multichannel images with a laser or inkjet printer?

 The multichannel images are not meant to be printed with standard laser or inkjet printers.
 However, you can create a PDF from your multichannel images and then print it on those printers, while keeping in mind the comments above regarding preview accuracy.

 — Do I need a license to use a Color Library profile?

 Yes, you need a license to use the profiles on a single computer.
+If you want to install the profiles on more than one computer, you need to buy a multi-user license during checkout.
 Please read the Terms and Conditions carefully.

 — Is it possible to create a custom Color Library profile?

 It is possible to create custom Color Library profiles.
 We are constantly developing new profiles, but we are happy to help you if you have ideas or needs for a specific profile.
 If you need a custom profile, please contact us here.